Duke of Edinburgh

 Transition Out of School Process

-- School will fund and arrange an independent careers interview for every child in year 7, year 9 and every year from year 11 upwards
+- School will fund and arrange an independent careers interview for every young person in year 7, year 9 and every year from year 11 upwards

 - Annual Reviews for leavers will be held in Autumn Term